 Even though some hotels offer on-site car rentals, these cars are available at premium prices that are much higher than the airport rental locations.

-- Pros of car rental are convenience, the ability to physically distance from others, knowing your costs and not having to make extra stops.
-Plus if you stay at a Disney World property, you can get free parking at Disney theme park lots (although you will pay a nightly fee to park at the hotel).
+- Pros of car rental are convenience, knowing your costs and not having to make extra stops.
+Plus if you stay at a Disney World property, you can get free parking at Disney theme park lots and your hotel.

 Ride-Sharing Services

-If you use the Universal CityWalk parking garage as a pick-up location, there will be an extra $4 charge.
+If you use the Universal CityWalk parking garage as a pick-up location, there will be an extra $4 charge when using Uber.
 But you will not pay that charge if you are dropped off at the garage, or if you are picked up or dropped off at a Universal hotel.
 So choose your location carefully!

 If you are using a ride-sharing service and you want to make a quick stop at the store, you can usually talk to your driver and add a stop to your visit.
 It may be cheaper and is definitely faster than taking a trip to the store and taking a separate trip back to the hotel.